Carrooi/Node-Translator/README.md

 # translator

 Node translator with plural forms support.
-Works also in browser.
+Works also in browser (for example with [simq](https://npmjs.org/package/simq)).

 This package is compatible with [translator](https://packagist.org/packages/sakren/translator) for PHP.